intel/intel-extension-for-transformers/examples/optimization/pytorch/huggingface/question-answering/orchestrate_optimizations/README.md

 Note that if your dataset contains samples with no possible answers (like SQuAD version 2), you need to pass along the flag --version_2_with_negative.

-The following example fine-tunes DistilBERT model of 90% sparsity on the SQuAD1.0 dataset through applying quantization aware-training, pattern lock pruning and distillation simultaneously.
+The following example fine-tunes the pre-trained [90% sparse DistillBERT](Intel/distilbert-base-uncased-sparse-90-unstructured-pruneofa) on the SQuAD1.0 dataset by applying quantization aware-training, pattern lock pruning and distillation simultaneously.
+ >**Note**: If you want to fine-tune the pre-trained model, you could change [conf_list](./run_qa.py#L832), remove the quantization_conf.

 ```
 python run_qa.py \